chrispaig3/host_discovery/README.md

   cargo add host_discovery --features windows
 ```

-- Planned Features
+> Planned

 - GPU enumeration & extended device detection (CPU, etc.).
 - FreeBSD & MacOS support + more Windows features

-- ***If you experience any bugs, please don't hesitate to create an issue; so they may be fixed in a timely fashion.***
+> ***If you experience any bugs, please don't hesitate to create an issue; so they may be fixed in a timely fashion.***